Trust your eyesight to cataract specialists

 While it is a common surgery with a low rate of complications, you want to make sure you choose the best surgeon for the best results.
 When selecting a cataract surgeon, patients look for a doctor with experience, a high patient satisfaction rating and a state-of-the-art surgical center.

-UTMB Health cataract surgeon Dr. Manuj Kapur performs both routine and complex cataract surgeries for patients from the greater Houston/Galveston area.
-Both are cornea specialists who earn high patient satisfaction ratings.
+UTMB Health cataract surgeon Dr. Kevin Merkley performs both routine and complex cataract surgeries for patients from the greater Houston/Galveston area.
+He is a cornea specialist who earns high patient satisfaction ratings.

 Helping you choose the best IOL for you